freeman-jiang/ethdenver/README.md

 SuperX allowed users to manage and create streams in isolated environments so that streams would simply go insolvent instead of continuing to drain the rest of a wallet unnoticed.

-This website is hosted at https://ethdenver-j394edtds-freeman-jiang.vercel.app

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Notes

 You will be unable to deploy the contract unless you have exported your private key in a **.env** file.